shnarazk/mios/README.md

 ##### 1.5.0

-* use `ByteArray`, add stat utilities, rewrite code on conflict processing
+* use `ByteArray`, rewrite code on conflict processing

 ##### 1.4.0